Macschrauber/Macschrauber-s-Rom-Dump/ESP_tools.md

 # ESP Tools

 What ESP is blessed, one can see when dumping the firmware with the Dumper.
-The ESP Tools that show a list of ESPs mark them with a `*` as first character of the line.
+The ESP Tools that show a list of ESPs mark them with an asterisk `*` as first character of the line.